puffyCid/artemis-api/artemis-docs/docs/Contributing/adding.md

-Before working on a new feature for artemis please make sure you have read the [Contributing](https://github.com/puffycid/artemis/blob/main/CONTRIBUTING.md) doucment.
+Before working on a new feature for artemis please make sure you have read the [Contributing](https://github.com/puffycid/artemis/blob/main/CONTRIBUTING.md) document.
 Most important thing is to first create an issue!
 Basic overview of adding a new feature:

 1. Create an issue.
-If you want to work on it, make sure to explictly volunteer!
+If you want to work on it, make sure to explicitly volunteer!
 2. Create a branch on your clone artemis repo
 3. Work on feature
 4. Ensure tests are made for all functions